 Quick Facts on Grapes

-The following are some of the fascinating facts about grapes that you probably never knew before:
+The following are some more fascinating facts about grapes:

 - Grapes are grown in clusters.